wragge/hansard-language/data/words/revolution-hofreps-1970/contexts.md

 * -Tonight I wish to talk about an alternative to petroleum, a quiet **revolution** which is going on in Austraiian industry and transportation.

 * That is what is happening with primary production around the world, with the green **revolution** whereas 4 bushels are being garnered in Mexico and Pakistan.

+* The Bill of Rights in 1689 and the Act of Settlement in 1701 embodied in legal terms the settlement of constitutional government between Parliament and the Executive following the 1688 **Revolution**.

 * I say again - I think it is worth repeating - that just prior to the regrettable **revolution** in Chile about 750,000 workers rose in rebellion at one public meeting.